Silbury Hill: Structure

+Silbury Hill was originally entirely white since it had a chalk (limestone) exterior, and the surrounding ditch may have been regularly filled with water from underground springs.

 Investigations

-17th, 18th and 19th centuries
+17th, 18th, and 19th centuries

-The site was first illustrated by the seventeenth-century antiquarian John Aubrey, whose notes, in the form of his Monumenta Britannica, were published between 1680 and 1682.
-Later, William Stukeley wrote that a skeleton and bridle had been discovered during tree planting on the summit in 1723.
-It is probable that this was a later, secondary burial.
-In October 1776 a team of Cornish miners overseen by the Duke of Northumberland and Colonel Edward Drax sank a vertical shaft from the top.
-In 1849 a tunnel was dug horizontally from the edge into the centre.
-In 1867 the Wiltshire Archaeological and Natural History Society excavated the east side of the hill to see if traces of the Roman road were underneath it.
-No traces were found and later excavations south of the hill located the road in fields to the south, making a pronounced swerve to avoid the base of the hill.
-This was conclusive proof that the hill was there before the road – but the hill provided an alignment sight-line for the road.
+The site was first illustrated by Aubrey, the 17th-century antiquarian, whose notes were published between 1680 and 1682, in the form of his Monumenta Britannica.
+Later, Stukeley wrote that a skeleton and bridle had been discovered during tree planting on the summit in 1723.
+In October 1776, a team of Cornish miners overseen by the Duke of Northumberland and Colonel Edward Drax sank a vertical shaft from the top.
+Brian Edwards argues that Drax and his friends – all members of Mrs. Millers's poetry set in Batheaston – were interested in Silbury Hill because they thought it paralleled the Greek legends of Apollo killing Python, the monstrous snake that lived in the Caves of Parnassus.
+In 1849, a tunnel was dug horizontally from the edge into the centre.
+In 1867, the Wiltshire Archaeological and Natural History Society excavated the east side of the hill to see if traces of the Roman road were underneath it.
+No traces were found, and later excavations south of the hill located the road in fields to the south, making a pronounced swerve to avoid the base of the hill.
+This was conclusive proof that the hill was there before the road, but the hill had provided an alignment sight-line for the road.